Remote actions and variables#

 Using templates / Ansible variables#

 There’s an alternative way to pass a variable to a task: using extra_vars.
 The difference with the previous case (python interpreted variables) is the fact that the variable is interpolated right before execution happens on the remote node.
-One could imagine the the value is broadcasted to all nodes and replaced right before the execution.
+One could imagine that the value is broadcasted to all nodes and replaced right before the execution.

 To indicate that we want to use this kind of variables, we need to pass its value using the extra_vars dictionnary and use a template ({{ ... }}) in the task description.